Sapphire105/PGCountyHealthInspectionAnalysis/README.md

 We will be basing the analysis on specific questions related to processing and plotting the data.
 For this analysis, numpy, pandas, datetime, and re libraries are used for data manipulation while matplotlib and seaborn libraries are used for visualizations.

 PS: Used plotly to make a really cool interactive map plot.
-Having trouble with rendering so added the screenshots in a separate file.
+Having trouble with rendering so added the screenshots in a separate file called PlotlyMap.